 Grants are often called "gift aid" because they consist of financial aid that doesn't have to be repaid.
 Grants are often need-based with the exception of the Federal TEACH Grant.
-Grants are awarded from the U.S. Department of Education and state government programs.
+Grants are provided from the U.S. Department of Education and state government programs.
 Occasionally, you might have to pay back part or all of a grant if, for example, you withdraw from school before finishing a semester.
 Our website provides information on the types of Federal and State Grant programs available.

 Federal Pell Grant

 Federal Supplement Education Opportunity Grant (SEOG)